Doctors Note Logo

 Amoxicillin for Women: Vital Side Effects & Your Essential Next Steps

-Amoxicillin is generally safe and effective for women, but watch for nausea, diarrhea, rashes, and vaginal yeast infections, and seek urgent care for severe allergy, persistent watery or bloody diarrhea, or signs of liver or kidney problems.
-There are several factors to consider, including taking it exactly as prescribed, birth control reliability during vomiting or diarrhea, pregnancy and breastfeeding use, and when to follow up if symptoms persist or suggest an STI; see the complete next steps and key details below.
+Amoxicillin is generally safe and effective for women, but common side effects include nausea, diarrhea, skin rashes, and vaginal yeast infections.
+Seek urgent care for severe allergic reactions, persistent watery or bloody diarrhea, or signs of liver or kidney problems.

 answer background